[Post updated October 18 2019]

 2. To rise above the noise

-Google has to index billions of pages competing for readers’ attention, there are 4.87 billion pages (Source: World Wide Web Size) on the internet as of this moment and that number increases every day.
+Google has to index billions of pages competing for readers’ attention, there are 6.08 billion pages (on September 24 2019 according to World Wide Web Size) on the internet as of this moment and that number increases every day.

 That’s a whole lot of information.